 Searching for flights and hotels with Kayak travel assistant on Facebook Messenger

 Aside from large travel agencies, such as Hipmunk or Kayak, the list of travel chatbots is growing instantly.
 So does the number of possible use cases for the technology.
-The application of chatbots does not end with research and booking.
+The application of these AI travel assistants does not end with research and booking.
 They can be further used as mobile travel companions, solving several problems on the go, such as:

 - What’s the baggage allowance for my flight?

 - How long will it take to get to the airport?

 While the previous case is focused mostly on planning trips and helping users navigate most common issues while traveling, automated disruption management is somewhat different.
 It aims at resolving actual problems a traveler might face on his/her way to a destination point.

 Mostly applied to business and corporate travel, disruption management is always a time-sensitive task, requiring instant response.
 While the chances to get impacted by a storm or a volcano eruption are very small, the risk of a travel disruption is still quite high: there are thousands of delays and several hundreds of canceled flights every day.

 Regardless of the reasons, being stranded somewhere in Europe late at night when you need to be in Tokyo by noon tomorrow can cause huge inconveniences.
 Moreover, in business travel, this might result in significant losses and have serious implications for your company.